Domotz allows you to monitor TCP Services and SNMP (v1, v2, v3) objects available on your connected devices.

 And, finally, the alert is configured:

-All Eyes (TCP services and SNMP sensors) configured within Domotz are listed in a specific section, that is accessible from the right side of menu of the Device List of an agent:
+All SNMP sensors and TCP services configured within Domotz are listed in a specific section, accessible from the right side of menu of the Device List of an agent:

-This page will give an overview of all the eyes configured and will allow you to change the sampling frequency of the Domotz Eyes (increasing the frequency will decrease the number of Eyes you can monitor):
+This page will give an overview of all the SNMP/TCP configured and will allow you to change the sampling frequency of the Domotz SNMP and TCP monitoring (increasing the frequency will decrease the number of SNMP/TCP you can monitor):